Robert A. McClure: Interwar years

-While serving in the 29th, Captain McClure became the commander of the regimental headquarters company, describing to his hometown newspaper as "the most desirable assignment I have had."
+While serving in the 29th, Captain McClure became the commander of the regimental headquarters company, which he described to his hometown newspaper as "the most desirable assignment I have had."

 In between leadership assignments, McClure graduated from the U.S. Army's Infantry School in 1925 and the Cavalry School's Troop Officers Course in Fort Riley, Kansas, in June 1926.
 Major General Robert H. Allen, Chief of Infantry recognized Captain McClure's graduation from the Cavalry School as an infantry officer stating, "It is of real importance to the Infantry, and to the service."

 McClure graduated the Command and General Staff School at Fort Leavenworth, Kansas, in 1932, and subsequently taught as a professor of Military Science and Tactics at Riverside Military Academy in Gainesville, Georgia.
 In 1936, Captain McClure was selected to attend the Army War College located in Washington, D.C.
 Post graduation, Lieutenant Colonel McClure taught at the Infantry School and War College in addition to serving as the executive officer under General John Dewitt and General Phillip Peyton at the War College.
 In July 1940, he was assigned to G-1 of the Fourth Army, headquartered at the Presidio of San Francisco, California.